sahil199926/sahil199926/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Mobile app (just like Discord but butter)...
-- 🌱 I’m currently learning ...
-React-native
+- 🌱 I’m currently learning ... how to use AI + softwere development to yield a High value Product
-- 💬 Ask me about  anything...
+- 💬 Ask me about  anything
-- 📫 How to reach me: sahil199926@gmail.com ...
+- 📫 How to reach me: sahil199926@gmail.com

 ## Some GitHub statistical reports